funatsufumiya/calc/README.md

 ## License

-You can use, copy, share and modify with any conditions.
+You can use, copy, share and modify without any conditions.